 Avert the dishwasher:

-Putting the knife in the dishwasher may seem effective but it will cause rust and dullness in the blade in long run.
-The strong detergent of the dishwasher will harm the blade.
+Putting the knife in the dishwasher may seem, but it will cause rust and dullness in the blade in the long run.
+The strong detergent of the dishwasher will harm the edge.
 It will also contribute to fading the color of the handle and dismantling the handle from the knife.

 Washing the knives with the hand is the best way to clean them.